seanox/aspect-js/README.md

 Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs).
-This framework takes the declarative approach of HTML and extends this with expression language, rendering with additional attributes, object/model binding, Model View Controller, Resource Bundle, NoSQL datasource, test environment and much more.
+This framework takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, object/model binding, Model View Controller, Resource Bundle, NoSQL datasource, test environment and much more.

 # Features